charlieb33/marvel-app/README.md

 19. Favorites list container

 ### MVP
-* An app that collects data on character/comics/movie from a Marvel database, and displays it on screen.
+* An app that collects data on characters from a Marvel database, and displays it on screen.
 Also, does at least one of the following:
 1. Use a dropdown menu to display more specific categories of characters/comics/movies
 2. Use a search bar to find specific text in the description of a character/comic/movie found in the database
 3. Use like buttons to add the articles to a favorites list, and unlike buttons to remove them from the favorites list